Goldenkrew3000/OSSP_OpenSource/README.md

 - OpenBSD x86_64
 - iOS / macOS Catalyst aarch64
 - 32-bit platforms have major issues at this time
+OSSP itself is extremely portable, and should be usable on any UNIX®/Unix-like platform with little to no patching, but the Gstreamer player logic is less portable (Specifically LSP Plugins).

 ## Information
 The ```libopensubsonic``` library has been implemented as per the specification located at [OpenSubsonic Netlify](https://opensubsonic.netlify.app/docs/api-reference/)